orn8/micro-games/README.md

 Get the latest [release](https://github.com/orn8/micro-games/releases) of the `Source code` and unarchive it, then go to the `hex` folder and load in any game you like on the micro:bit.

 ### Browser
-Download the `*.ts` or `*.py` program from the [code](https://github.com/orn8/micro-games/tree/main/code) folder in the repository, then go to the micro:bit [TypeScript](https://makecode.microbit.org/) or [Python](https://python.microbit.org/v/beta) interpreter (whichever necessary) and load the game file in, then start the micro:bit simulator.
+Download the necessary `*.ts` or `*.py` program required from the [code](https://github.com/orn8/micro-games/tree/main/code) folder in the repository.
+Go to the micro:bit [TypeScript](https://makecode.microbit.org/) or [Python](https://python.microbit.org/v/beta) interpreter (whichever necessary) and load the game file in and start the micro:bit simulator.

 ---